Traditional Indigo workshop with Gasali Adeyemo

 Tying tradition to the future

-Gasali Adeyemo will be with us at Mississippi School of Folk Arts in spring of 2021 (date TBA) to share his knowledge of indigo dye with our community.
-Planned is an intensive workshop, hands on children's workshops in the public school system, a lecture on his methods, and a reception and gallery exhibit with Gasali.
+Gasali Adeyemo will be with us at Mississippi School of Folk Arts in 2021 to share his knowledge of indigo dye with our community.
+Planned is an intensive workshop, April 7-10, hands on children's workshops in the public school system, April 5 & 6, a lecture on his methods (date and time TBA), and a reception and gallery exhibit with Gasali.
+The gallery exhibit will open April 4, 2021 and will stay on display through his stay in Natchez.
 Gasali was raised in Nigeria where the use of traditional fiber arts was taught to him, using casava paste to create resist and working with an organic indigo vat, we will learn the magic of indigo with a master craftsman.
 Don't miss this opportunity to connect with a master of textiles.

 Ongoing MSFA Events